Corbin Manufacturing & Supply, Inc.

 Production speed depends on how many strokes of the press are needed to make a given kind of bullet.

 Each stroke of the press is a movement up and down, usually about twice the bullet length to allow for loading.
 If your bullet is one of these kinds, it only takes one stroke:

 The time is something you can estimate for yourself, with a hand press, just by pantomining the movements.
 We usually figure on around 5 seconds for the entire cycle, once you are familiar with the process.

-With a Hydro-Press, the ram travel is adjustable to a maximum of 3 inches per second.
+With a Hydro-Press, the ram travel speed is adjustable to a maximum of 3 inches per second.
 The dwell time is precisely adjustable with a millisecond-level timer to hold pressure for exact amounts of time.
-The time for a cycle or stroke is therefore a combination of (a) how long a bullet you are making, and thus how long a stroke you set up times the rate of travel, and (b) the dwell time plus your own reaction time to load and remove the bullet.
+The ram travel itself is adjustable from almost zero inches to the full six inch stroke limit.

 Thus, you can probably figure on about 5-6 seconds for a single stroke bullet as defined above.
 This translates to around 10 a minute, or 600 an hour, if the operator can keep it up long enough.
 Practically speaking, we've found that 400 an hour is a more reasonable expectation per operator and press.
 Multiply by number of operators and presses to get more production.

 A typical jacketed rifle or pistol bullet uses 3 strokes (core swage, core seat, and point form -- see Three Die Set for details).
 Thus, if you multiply the 6 seconds per stroke time 3 for a bullet, that means 18 seconds.
 That would mean 60/18 = 3.3 bullets a minute, or about 198 an hour.
 Some bullets may require four, five, or even six press strokes.
 These are the more complex designs with special features which make them far more desirable and therefore let them sell for much higher prices than the simple bullets.